Jackie Gleason: The Honeymooners

-Gleason's most popular character by far was blustery bus driver Ralph Kramden.
-Largely drawn from Gleason's harsh Brooklyn childhood, these sketches became known as The Honeymooners.
-The show was based on Ralph's many get-rich-quick schemes; his ambition; his antics with his best friend and neighbor, scatterbrained sewer worker Ed Norton; and clashes with his sensible wife, Alice, who typically pulled Ralph's head down from the clouds.
+Gleason's most famous character by far was blustery bus driver Ralph Kramden.
+Drawn mainly from Gleason's harsh Brooklyn childhood, the Ralph Kramden sketches became known as The Honeymooners.
+The show was based on Ralph's many get-rich-quick schemes, his ambition, his antics with his best friend and neighbor, scatterbrained sewer worker Ed Norton, and clashes with his sensible wife, Alice, who typically pulled Ralph's head down from the clouds.

 Gleason developed catchphrases he used on The Honeymooners, such as threats to Alice: "One of these days, Alice, pow! right in the kisser" and "Bang!
 Zoom!
-To the moon Alice, to the moon!"
+To the Moon, Alice, to the Moon!"

 The Honeymooners originated from a sketch Gleason was developing with his show's writers.
 He said he had an idea he wanted to enlarge: a skit with a smart, quiet wife and her very vocal husband.
-He went on to describe that, while the couple had their fights, underneath it all they loved each other.
+He described that while the couple had their fights, underneath it all, they loved each other.
 Titles for the sketch were tossed around until someone came up with The Honeymooners.

-The Honeymooners first was featured on Cavalcade of Stars on October 5, 1951, with Carney in a guest appearance as a cop (Norton did not appear until a few episodes later) and character actress Pert Kelton as Alice.
+The Honeymooners first appeared on Cavalcade of Stars on October 5, 1951, with Carney in a guest appearance as a cop (Norton did not appear until a few episodes later) and character actress Pert Kelton as Alice.
 Darker and fiercer than the milder later version with Audrey Meadows as Alice, the sketches proved popular with critics and viewers.
-As Kramden, Gleason played a frustrated bus driver with a battleaxe of a wife in harrowingly realistic arguments; when Meadows (who was 15 years younger than Kelton) took over the role after Kelton was blacklisted, the tone softened considerably.
+In these early episodes with Kelton playing Alice, Gleason's frustrated bus driver character had a battleaxe of a wife, and the arguments between them were harrowingly realistic; when Meadows (who was 15 years younger than Kelton) took over the role after Kelton was blacklisted, the tone of the episodes softened considerably.

-When Gleason moved to CBS, Kelton was left behind; her name had been published in Red Channels, a book that listed and described reputed communists (and communist sympathizers) in television and radio, and the network did not want to hire her.
-Gleason reluctantly let her leave the cast, with a cover story for the media that she had "heart trouble".
-At first, he turned down Meadows as Kelton's replacement.
-Meadows wrote in her memoir that she slipped back to audition again and frumped herself up to convince Gleason that she could handle the role of a frustrated (but loving) working-class wife.
+When Gleason moved to CBS, Kelton was left behind; her name had been published in Red Channels, a book that listed and described reputed communists (and communist sympathizers) who worked in television and radio, and CBS did not want to hire her.
+Gleason reluctantly let her be removed from the cast; the reason was covered up by telling the media that she had "heart trouble".
+At first, Gleason turned down Meadows as Kelton's replacement.
+Meadows wrote in her memoir that after her unsuccessful audition, she frumped herself up and slipped back in to audition again to convince Gleason that she could handle the role of a frustrated (but loving) working-class wife.
 Rounding out the cast, Joyce Randolph played Trixie, Ed Norton's wife.
-Elaine Stritch had played the role as a tall and attractive blonde in the first sketch but was quickly replaced by Randolph.
+Elaine Stritch had played the role of a tall and attractive blonde in the first sketch but was quickly replaced by Randolph.
 Comedy writer Leonard Stern always felt The Honeymooners was more than sketch material and persuaded Gleason to make it into a full-hour-long episode.